Articles

 Webflow's Ecommerce limitations

-For small catalogs or simple stores, Webflow Ecommerce works well.
-However, businesses with more complex selling needs (subscription products, complex discounts, large inventories) will likely find Webflow's offerings insufficient compared to dedicated platforms like Shopify or WooCommerce (recently rebranded to Woo).
+For small catalogs or design-focused stores, Webflow Ecommerce works well.
+However, businesses with more complex needs—large catalogs, subscription products, advanced promotions, inventory complexity, or omnichannel operations—will likely find Webflow's offerings insufficient compared to dedicated platforms like Shopify or WooCommerce.

 Webflow vs other competitors